dotnetcore/FlubuCore/docs/en/getting-started.md

 - Install FlubuCore global tool: `dotnet tool install --global FlubuCore.GlobalTool`
 - Run `flubu compile` where build script is located.
 It will compile your solution.

 This is very basic build script just for you to see how simple it is to get you started.
 FlubuCore has to offer a lot of nice features.
-Read more about them at [Build script fundamentals] alternatively you can take a look at [.net core examples] and see most of main features in action.
-It is also recomended that you take a look at [FlubuCore interactive mode](build-script-runner-interactive.md) and [Override options in task through console](override-add-options.md) sections.
+Read more about them at [Build script fundamentals].
+You should also take a look at [.net core examples] they will give you hints how to write your build script and see most of the main flubu features in action.

 ## Getting started .NET
 -------